SudhaSahtihi/Customer_Churn/README.md

-# Customer_Churn
-Predicting Customer who have already churned, to be churn and why did they do it?

 📊 Customer Churn Analysis Dashboard

 SQL + Tableau Project

-🔍 Overview
+🔍 Project Overview

-This project identifies and analyzes customer churn patterns using custom SQL tables and visualizes key churn drivers through an interactive Tableau dashboard.
-It simulates a real-world telecom/e-commerce dataset and demonstrates advanced SQL logic and storytelling through Tableau.
+This project analyzes customer churn behavior in the telecom domain, using personally collected data from a local Wi-Fi provider.
+Due to data privacy restrictions, the provider shared usage, billing, and complaint data for 10 anonymized customers — with names excluded.

+Using this data, I created a custom SQL schema to simulate a real-world churn environment and applied analytical queries to uncover:

+Which customers are at risk

+What behavioral patterns lead to churn

+How billing failures and support issues affect retention

+The results were visualized using Tableau, with actionable KPIs and interactive dashboards designed to support business decision-making.

 📁 Dataset

-A synthetic dataset was created based on real-world churn factors in telecom/e-commerce:

 customers: customer details and churn status